2060-io/hologram.zone-specs/spec.md

 ### Rendering of the invitation for connecting to service

-In the case of Instructions to 2, the website:

-- MUST render the DTS icon and name with an explicit message such as "after downloading the App, click here to connect to ABC" if invitation is for a DIDComm v1.X service,
-- or just show a "after downloading the App, click here to connect to service" with no name/icon if DIDComm v2.X service.

-To know if it is a v1.X or v2.X DIDComm service, get the DTS icon and name, the website MUST decode the base64 `oob` or `_oob` message and, if possible, get the `label` and `imageUrl` attributes.
+To be able to render the service name and icon, we MUST try to get the `label` and `imageUrl` attributes in the `oob` or `_oob` parameter.
+First, we need to decode its base64.

 Example: